 “Even in the seven years I’ve been familiar with Beacon [since her first visit], there’s such a difference between now and what it was when we first saw it,” she says.
 “There’s accelerated development, including a huge building on Main, that reminds me of something similar on the Lower East Side when it felt like a spaceship had landed.
 So much hasn’t been considered about the history of the place.”

 She says she isn’t against development but feels it’s a loss whenever gentrification displaces a population.
 “In order for a city to thrive it needs the same diversity as a wildlife eco-system,” she says.
 “When you don’t get to know people outside your sphere, you don’t learn from each other and repercussions trickle down.”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.